 Reasons why TVOC monitoring is important

 - VOCs are a group of organic compounds that are easily vaporized.
-There are abundant VOC emitted from everyday activities among which some are colorless and some odorless.
+There are abundant VOC emitted from everyday activities however, among which some are colorless and some odorless.

 - Exposure to toxic VOCs may lead to severe health issues such as chronic respiratory diseases, damage to the kidney, liver, and/or central nervous system, and even cause cancer.